The holy pilgrimage site for Buddhists - Mahabodhi Temple Complex at Bodh Gaya 1056

 There is a Tibetan refugee bazaar (तिब्बती शरणार्थी बाजार) outside the Bōdh Gayā complex selling all sorts of Buddhist stuffs, especially those from Tibet.
 Be it real or fake, it is worth a visit.
 The popular souvenirs include beads and bags.

-The six-hour drive from Bihar Sharif (बिहारशरीफ) is simply terrible, as usual in India.
+The two-hour drive from Bihar Sharif (बिहारशरीफ) is simply terrible, as usual in India.
+The closest airport is from Patna (पटना, Patana).
 The entry ticket to the complex is a mere INR 100₹, but you definitely cannot bring a phone inside.
 You can pay a video / camera fee of 300₹.
 One should spend at least one day in the temple complex as the place is huge, not even counting the country temples.
 Every minute spent is every minute gained.

 UNESCO Inscription